AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-practitioner-core-1-intro.md

 A [Practitioner](http://hl7.org/fhir/R4/practitioner.html) resource is used within the context of a referencing resource (most commonly a PractitionerRole resource).

-This profile is designed to set a core Practitioner for:
+This profile is designed to set a core Practitioner standard for:
 * Querying practitioners referenced in PractitionerRole or other resources
 * Recording or updating a practitioner referenced by a PractitionerRole or other resource